iterative/dvc.org/content/docs/start/experiments/visualization.md

  ...)
 ```

-With these two changes, we can see the plots showing the defined metrics in our
+With these two changes, the model metrics are automatically logged to
-model.
-You can see the report in `training_metrics/index.html` with your
-browser:
+`dvclive.json` and plotted in `training_metrics/index.html`:

 ![dvclive](/img/start_visualization_dvclive.png)